ELISSA-Main/elissa3_wiki/wiki/main_page.md

 - Editing an existing page
 - Creating a new page
-- Moving a section a own page
-- Link to another page
 - Upload and include an image

 The wiki pages are written in *Markdown*.
 General formatting information can be easily accessed in the internet.
 A helpful cheat sheet is for example given [here](https://www.markdownguide.org/cheat-sheet).
 Furthermore an introduction to the [basic syntax](https://www.markdownguide.org/basic-syntax/) and [extended syntax](https://www.markdownguide.org/extended-syntax/) are provided as well.